deriv-com/flutter-chart/README.md

 ### Styling Line/CandleSeries

-You can change the appearance of Line/CandleSeries by giving `style` to them.
+You can change the appearance of Series by giving `style` to them.

 ```dart
 Chart(